floatingpurr/wikidata-central/README.md

-# wikidata-utils
+# wikidata-scripts 🚀
-A bunch of scripts for interacting with Wikidata 🚀
+A bunch of scripts for interacting with Wikidata.

+This is an informal repository 🙃